willjhliang/quartz/content/Operating Systems/🧠 Virtual Memory.md

 Similarly, physical memory is divided into page frames, which each frame being the same size as one virtual page.
 Pages stored in physical memory are each assigned a frame.
 This information is all tracked in the [[📄 Page Table]].

 # Page Replacement
-We don't have enough space to store all virtual pages in physical memory, so when physical memory gets full and we need to load a page, we need to replace another page and save it to the swap file on disk.
+We don't have enough space to store all virtual pages in physical memory, so when physical memory gets full and we need to load a page, we need to replace another page and save it to the swap file on disk (if the dirty bit is set).
 To choose which page to evict, we follow a replacement policy.
 1. FIFO: evict the page that was been in memory the longest (first in).
 2. LRU: evict the page that has had the longest time since it was last used.
 Implementing this is tricky, but a common approximation is to set reference bit during page access and track it throughout set time intervals.
-3. Second chance: like FIFO, but if the reference bit is set, we move the entry to the end of the queue.
+3. Second chance: like FIFO, but if the reference bit is set, we move the entry to the end of the queue and reset the bit—essentially giving it a second chance.

 Note that the optimal policy is to replace the page that's furthest away from being used.
 This requires future information, making it impossible to implement, but it's a good benchmark to compare against replacement policies.